 If your car has ever steered itself back into the lane or hit the brakes without you touching the pedal, you have already experienced ADAS in action.

-This guide will help you understand what ADAS actually is, why it exists, and how it can make driving safer and less stressful without taking away your control.
+This guide will help you understand what is ADAS, why it exists, and how it can make driving safer and less stressful without taking away your control.

 What Does ADAS Stand For?